CONTENT WARNING: This article contains mentions of suicide and rape.

 “He was upset that people romanticized suicide, depression, anxiety, things like that.
 That people romanticize all these negative things,” said Wolofsky.

-In popular culture, TV shows like 13 Reasons Why have been criticized for romanticizing mental illnesses and suicide.
-A Seattle Times article about depictions of mental illness in pop culture highlights an example of this in the show.
+Seattle Times article about depictions of mental illness in pop culture highlights an example of this in the show.
 At the beginning of the second season, a cheerleader named Jessica returned to school to face her rapist, only to be told “You’re pretty and sad, people love that,” as if her pain and sadness only added to her attraction.

 But to contrast this idea, another one of Wolofsky's classmates put her hand up and suggested that romanticization can be good if you focus on the positive aspects of life, like the scent of flowers or people recovering from dark times.
 According to Wolfosky, this was the first time he heard a phrase for the philosophy of finding joy in mundane, everyday moments.